SuleimanFarah/sunpy/Gsoc-2014-ideas.md

 ## Spectroscopy object (EIS, CDS, SUMER)

+### Description
-* Description: Spectroscopy data are usually stored in 3 dimensional arrays (x,y, lambda; or time, y, lambda) with multiple windows (different spectral ranges).
+Spectroscopy data are usually stored in 3 dimensional arrays (x,y, lambda; or time, y, lambda) with multiple windows (different spectral ranges).
 The implementation of this data type on SunPy is essential as these datasets are the one which most information contain, like Intensity at different wavelengths, turbulence in the medium, and speed of the plasma.
 Besides, other information such as temperature or electron density of the plasma can also be obtained.
 The project will consist in work over the hypermap class and the astropy efforts to be able to handle this dataset, and to make it to interoperate with other data objects like maps (overplot the images), time-series and spectra.

 * Requirements: FITS dataformat file understanding, read EIS, CDS data documentation (link?)